-This policy applies to children, families, staff, management and visitors of the Service.
+This policy applies to children, families, staff, Approved Provider, Nominated Supervisor, students, volunteers, management and visitors of the Service.

 IMPLEMENTATION

 We define an emergency as an unplanned, sudden or unexpected event or situation that requires immediate action to prevent harm, injury, or illness to persons, or damage to the Service's premises.
 Emergency situations may pose a risk to an individual's health and safety.
 It is important that Services identify potential emergencies that may be specific to their location and environment.